paulhibbitts/top-10-docsify-this-tips/README.md

 ## Typing `docsify-this.net?` Before a Markdown File URL

-- Load a GitHub, Codeberg or raw source Markdown file URL into the Docsfy-This Web Page Builder to even more quickly turn any Markdown file into a web page.
+- Load a GitHub, Codeberg or raw source Markdown file URL into the Docsfy-This Web Page Builder to turn any Markdown file into a web page even more quickly.

 ## Pre-Configured Web Page Builder (WPB) URLs

-- Use pre-configured URLs, for example to save time and instantly load settings like dark mode, Sidebar levels, or consistent visual styling options.
+- Use pre-configured URLs, for example, to save time and instantly load settings like dark mode, Sidebar levels, or consistent visual styling options.

 ## Enable Lazy-Load Images